 Why the Romanian deadlift?
 Do you really know how this movement can benefit your training?
-With our Romanian deadlift guide, you will now discover the many benefits and reasons to use our guide to the Romanian deadlift.
+With our Romanian deadlift guide, you will now discover the many benefits and reasons to use our guide to mastering this wonderful exercise.

 Romanian deadlifts are responsible for working the hamstring ,glutes, calves, and lower back muscles when performed.
 However, this exercise is the most difficult to learn.
 Albeit the idea of keeping a neutral spine, loading the hips by pushing them back, or keep being the weight on the heels throughout the exercise, it can be quite difficult to master the movement.
 So let’s go into explaining how to go about performing the Romanian deadlift.

 Positioning of the head and neck in the Romanian deadlift

 Having proper alignment of the head and neck is absolutely important when performing the movement.
 The chin should be tucked in slightly, and the neck should remain in a neutral alignment with the rest of the torso.
 Most people recommend that the head and neck should be looking up at all times.
 This is bad because excessive extension and looking activates on the extensor reflex, forcing you into an excessive lordosis.
 What is bad about this is that it can also increase stress on the lower back and for those who have back pain something you want to avoid complete.
 Another thing that it also promotes his increase interior pelvic tilt which makes performing the exercise very hard in preventing you from recruiting hamstrings and glutes.